Skip to main content

 Copies of approved PGD’s must be available in each area and must reflect accurately practice in that area.

-A PGD cannot be introduced without authorization from medicines management committee.
+A PGD cannot be introduced without authorisation from medicines management committee.
 Staff should refer to the prescribing and medicines management section of the clinical polices on the trust intranet for details of existing PGDs.

 Approved PGDs will be signed by the chief pharmacist, medical director and director of nursing.